What workforce wellness perks do you think your employees want?

 Do Employees Really Want Workplace Wellness Perks?

-Instead of trendy perks like beer fridges, employees are wanting benefits that actually add value to their lives.
-Things that add back to their time and reduce their stress so they can work better and live better.
+Instead of trendy perks like beer fridges, employees want benefits that add value to their lives.
+Things that save time and reduce stress so they can work better and live better.

-An overwhelming 87% of people are wanting to work remotely at least one day per week, even if they have the choice to go back into the office.
+An overwhelming 87% of people want to work remotely at least one day per week, even if they have the choice to go back into the office.

 People value flexibility.

-People want to spend more time with their families and spend less time commuting.
-Employees want access to therapy – but there are barriers to care that prevent people from getting it, like lack of therapist availability.
+Employees want to spend more time with their families and spend less time commuting.
+Employees want access to therapy, but barriers to care prevent people from getting it, like lack of therapist availability.

 The effects of mental health in the workplace are too numerous to ignore.
 And employees are demanding support.

-But it isn’t just about providing workplace benefits – it is about building a culture that prioritizes mental health.
+But it isn’t just about providing health and wellness perks for employees.
+It is also about building a culture that prioritizes mental health.